Cost Performance Index (CPI): Formula and How To Calculate it + Examples

 Real-Life CPI Examples in Action

-To understand the practical application of the CPI formula, let’s explore real-life examples where the CPI played a crucial role in project management.
+To understand the CPI formula’s practical application, let’s explore real-life examples of how it played a crucial role in project management.

 CPI Example 1: Construction Project